Chester man charged with first-degree murder in January 2018 shooting death

 On January 23, 2018, at 8:31 p.m. the Chester Police Department responded to the 500 block of Mosley Court in Chester for the report of a shooting victim.
 Upon arrival, police found Chadease Coleman seated inside his vehicle, a white KIA SUV, and suffering from gunshot wounds.
 The victim was pronounced dead at the scene shortly thereafter by paramedics.
 Police confirmed the victim, Chadease Coleman, was the driver of the vehicle and two small children were also in the backseat during the shooting.
 At the scene, it was reported that the vehicle involved in the shooting was a black sedan with two red Christmas bows on the front of the vehicle.

 An investigation revealed that Witness #1 was dating Coleman’s best friend, who is identified as Witness #2.
 Coleman and Witness #1 then began a secret relationship behind Witness #2’s back.
 Witness #2 found out about the relationship which led to friction between Coleman and Witness #2 who had been best friends for a long time.
-Several hostile and threatening messages were sent and posted through social media between Witness #2 and Coleman.
+Several hostile and threatening messages were sent and posted on social media between Witness #2 and Coleman.
 On January 6, 2018, Coleman confronted Witness #2 which led to Witness #2 sustaining injuries and necessitating medical attention at a hospital.

 Immediately following Witness #2’s discharge from the hospital, a male identified as Matthew Leopold picked Witness #2 up in Matthew Leopold's black Tahoe.
 In the car, Leopold introduced Witness #2 to a male identified as "Dar,” later identified as defendant Darnell Thomas, who was seated in the front passenger seat and wearing a ski mask along with a hoodie over his head.
 Witness #2 said that they then picked up another male from the area of the McCaffery Village Housing projects.